Please note - EditShare Engineers use a multi-factor authentication when using Simple Help

 All sessions and remote machine interactions in SimpleHelp are securely encrypted.

-Your server uses high end industry standard encryption algorithms to protect your data whether you are in a session transferring screen updates and files or just accessing a remote machine's files and CPU usage charts via the Access tab.
+The Simple-help server uses high end industry standard encryption algorithms to protect your data whether you are in a session transferring screen updates and files or just accessing a remote machine's files and CPU usage charts via the Access tab.

 The primary algorithms used are 4096-bit RSA and 256-bit AES.
 These are widely regarded as more than sufficient to protect data.

-Your server uses high end industry standard encryption algorithms to protect your data whether you are in a session transferring screen updates and files or just accessing a remote machine's files and CPU usage charts via the Access tab.
+The Simple-help server uses high end industry standard encryption algorithms to protect your data whether you are in a session transferring screen updates and files or just accessing a remote machine's files and CPU usage charts via the Access tab.

 The primary algorithms used are 4096-bit RSA and 256-bit AES.
 These are widely regarded as more than sufficient to protect data.